CycleChart: A Unified Consistency-Based Learning Framework for Bidirectional Chart Understanding and Generation: CycleChart-Bench Construction

-\paragraph{Visualization-Level Tables.} For each (possibly faceted) Vega-Lite specification, we obtain the visualization-level table $T^{\text{vis}}$ by executing the spec with Altair and intercepting the transformed data used for mark rendering.
+\paragraph{Visualization-Level Tables.} For each (possibly faceted) Vega-Lite specification, we obtain the visualization-level table $t^{\text{vis}}$ by executing the spec with Altair and intercepting the transformed data used for mark rendering.
 This yields precise supervision for chart data parsing.

-\paragraph{ChartQA Generation.} QA annotations are produced programmatically from $T^{\text{vis}}$, covering both single-view reasoning (extrema, comparisons, simple aggregations) and cross-facet reasoning for composed charts.
+\paragraph{ChartQA Generation.} QA annotations are produced programmatically from $t^{\text{vis}}$, covering both single-view reasoning (extrema, comparisons, simple aggregations) and cross-facet reasoning for composed charts.
 LLMs are used only to generate natural-language templates; all answers are computed deterministically to avoid hallucination.

-\paragraph{Statistics.} CycleChart-Bench contains 6,507 charts in total: 5,372 single-view and 1,135 faceted charts with five common mark types.
+\paragraph{Statistics and validation.} CycleChart-Bench contains 6,507 charts in total: 5,372 single-view and 1,135 faceted charts with five common mark types.
 We use an 8:1:1 train/validation/test split (5,205 / 650 / 652 samples), preserving the ratio of single- and multi-view charts.
+All Vega-Lite specifications are compiled via \texttt{vl-convert} to verify renderability; any specification that fails compilation is discarded.
+QA answers are computed deterministically from $t^{\text{vis}}$, avoiding hallucinated labels.
+During evaluation, invalid predicted schemas receive a zero score for both validity and visual similarity metrics.